-On this same trip, I drove alone along the tip of what I thought was someone else's continent, irrevocably altered by the juxtaposition of human poverty and stunning natural beauty of places I never knew existed.
-I witnessed extraordinary kindness and aligned so deeply with the yellow sun that I lost my sense of belonging to anyone and to any place, as I focused on the things that connect us as a human race rather than those that separate.
+On this same trip, I drove alone along the tip of someone else's continent, irrevocably altered by the juxtaposition of human poverty and stunning natural beauty of places I never knew existed.
+I witnessed extraordinary kindness and aligned so deeply with the yellow sun that I lost my sense of belonging to anyone and any place, as I focused on what connects us rather than what separates.